Telehealth is one prescription for better access to care, according to health care leaders gathered Monday at a national summit in Washington, D.C.

 - Population health: Get healthy now to prevent illness later

-Posted In Clear Lake, Detroit Lakes, Dickinson, Family Medicine, Innovations, Internal Medicine, Jackson, Jamestown, Luverne, Mayville, Minot, Mt.
-Lake, News, Rock Rapids, Rural Health, Sheldon, Thief River Falls, Tracy, Wahpeton, Webster, Westbrook, Windom
+Posted In Clear Lake, Detroit Lakes, Dickinson, Family Medicine, Innovations, Internal Medicine, Jackson, Jamestown, Luverne, Mayville, Minot, Mountain Lake, News, Rock Rapids, Rural Health, Sheldon, Thief River Falls, Tracy, Wahpeton, Webster, Westbrook, Windom